Mentors-Outreach/mentors-outreach/resource-library/students/job-search.md

       value: "Get job search tips, find job search help, and download our fact sheets.\_ You’ll also find useful links, videos and other tools you can use to assist with your job search.\n\n"
       keyName: property
       relativeUrl: false
+    - name: 'twitter:description'
+      value: "Get job search tips, find job search help, and download our fact sheets.\_ You’ll also find useful links, videos and other tools you can use to assist with your job search.\n\n"
+      keyName: name
+      relativeUrl: false
 layout: advanced
 ---